-The 2017 Accounting & Finance Salary Guide contains some great news for public accountants hoping for a pay raise: CPA salaries are set to increase across the board.
+The 2018 Robert Half Salary Guide contains some great news for public accountants hoping for a pay raise: CPA salaries continue to be strong across the board.

-Accountants who are well versed in tax and audit are especially in demand at the moment.
-For example, those with one to three years of experience in tax services can command an increase of up to 3.8 percent when starting a new public accounting job, while those with a similar amount of audit expertise can see a bump of up to 4.2 percent.
+Accountants who are well versed in tax and audit are especially in demand.
+For example, the midpoint salary for public accountants with one to three years of experience in tax services is expected to be $56,500 in the year ahead.
+Those with a similar amount of audit expertise can expect a midpoint salary of $51,000.
+At the midpoint, candidates have average experience with the necessary skills to meet the job requirements.

 How to ask for a pay raise

 Many professionals, including accountants with in-demand skills and years of experience, feel uncomfortable bringing up the topic of a pay raise.
 But management won’t know whether employees are dissatisfied with their salaries unless they’re told.
 What’s more, executives would much rather increase their staff’s take-home pay than lose them to the competition.
 So don’t wait for your supervisor to pay you what you’re worth.
-Here’s how to ask for a pay raise:
+Start preparing now,

 1. Pick the right time